Category: Mad Science

 February 3, 2014 By arne hendriks 1

-In one of his lesser known stories, The Food of the Gods and how it came to Earth, the British writer H.G.
+In The Food of the Gods and how it came to Earth, the British writer H.G.
 Wells presents Herakleophorbia IV, a nutrient that makes anything grow to about six times its regular size.
-The story takes the reader, rather uninspired,…
+The story takes the reader, rather uninspired, through the regular motions of such…